6 Procurement Methods: Obtaining Quality Goods and Services

 The procuring department is responsible for acquiring goods and services for a business.
 This may involve shopping for goods at competitive prices, handling all legal procedures associated with obtaining a contract, budgeting costs for the goods and studying financial trends to ensure that company money is being spent wisely.

-Learn accounting to Understand Business is a course that can help you better analyze company financial trends.
 Choosing which suppliers a business will use isn’t as easy as it sounds.
 A good sounding product and a good price doesn’t necessarily mean it’s a green light for signing on a new supply customer.
 So what methods does a procurement team member use during the selection process?

 Generally speaking, there are six procurement methods used by the procurement team in a company.
 The actual names of these could vary depending on your company and industry, but the process remains the same.
 The six times of procurement are open tendering, restricted tendering, request for proposal, two-stage tendering, request for quotations and single-source procurement.